23f2005144/comment-category-classification/README.md

 ### Evaluation Components

 Models were evaluated using classification reports, confusion matrices, and Precision-Recall curves.
+Class-wise feature importance plots were examined after each tuned model run to verify that learned coefficients aligned with EDA-derived class characterisations.

 ### Why ROC Curves Were Avoided